Beauty salons and spas – Coronavirus Job Retention Scheme extended until October

 - Business loans on “attractive terms”, including a business interruption loan scheme which will provide loans of up to £5m, interest-free for six months, starting as soon as next week.

-What other help and resources are available for salon owners?
+What other help and resources are available for beaut salon and spa owners?

 1. “Rescue the hair and beauty salons UK” petition